Testing Viability of Benchmark Dark Matter Models for the Galactic Center Excess: Conclusion

 After updating the constraints for the secluded hypercharge model and the 2HDM+$a$ model, we see that there is still open parameter space that is broadly consistent with a thermal relic DM origin for the GCE.
 However, we note that the advent of experiments have eliminated a large part of this closing parameter space.
 Future experiments have the potential to further test new regions of parameter space, but will not fully exclude these scenarios in the absence of a detection (with the possible exception of improved gamma-ray sensitivity allowing model-independent tests of the GCE through observations of dwarf galaxies).

 For the secluded hypercharge model, indirect bounds from the cosmic microwave background are constraining at the low end of the mass range ($m_\chi \lesssim 10$ GeV).
 At the opposite DM mass regime, while the CMB limits do place bounds on the $Z^\prime$ mass due to the presence of Sommerfeld enhancement, for thermal relics the constraints from direct detection (and to a lesser degree, accelerators) are always stronger (similar results are found in \cite{Alonso-Gonzalez:2025xqg}).
 In general, these limits require the $Z^\prime$ mediator to be heavier than $1-2$ GeV, in order to simultaneously maintain the assumption of a standard cosmological history.
-The limit on the mixing of the $Z^\prime$ with the SM hypercharge depends strongly on its mass, being constrained above by direct detection and below by the requirement of full equilibrium prior to freeze-out, but broadly speaking there is parameter space available when the DM mass is 10s of GeV, the $Z^\prime$ mass is in the range from a few GeV to the DM mass, and the mixing is in the range $\epsilon \sim 10^{-8}-10^{-6}$.
+The limit on the mixing of the $Z^\prime$ with the SM hypercharge depends strongly on its mass, being constrained above by direct detection and below by the requirement of full equilibrium prior to freeze-out, but broadly speaking there is parameter space available when the DM mass is 10s of GeV, the $Z^\prime$ mass is in the range from a few GeV to the DM mass (with heavier $m_{Z'}$, closer to $m_\chi$, being both less constrained and likely to give a better fit to the GCE spectrum), and the mixing is in the range $\epsilon \sim 10^{-8}-10^{-6}$.

-For the 2HDM+$a$ model, it is harder to provide a simple summary as the parameter space is quite high-dimensional, but we can again make some general statements.
-There remains open parameter space, with a preference for high $\tan\beta\gtrsim10$, higher DM mass $m_\chi\gtrsim30$ GeV, $m_a$ for the light pseudoscalar mediator of the same order as $2m_\chi$ (but not requiring a fine-tuning to the resonance where $m_a=2m_\chi$), and a small mixing angle $\theta\lesssim0.1$ which controls the coupling of the $a$ to the SM matter fields.
-At higher $\tan\beta$, the DM mass is less constrained and lower DM masses are permitted.
-In contrast to earlier studies, direct detection has now reached the sensitivity where it is beginning to test the parameter space where the model obtains the correct relic density, although it is often still less constraining than bounds from $B$ physics.